w3c/wai-coga/guide/helpful/complex-information.md

 ## User Story

 *!
-This needs some work.
-1st is vague (what is 'complex') and might as well be dropped.
-Others should probably be split to keep the section singular. !*
+Split into 3 Patterns?
+Move to objective 3? !*

 - I can understand complex content as contextually-relevant graphs, pictures and tables are provided to supplement it
 - I can understand complex tables or graphs as extra help is provided to explain the important features
-- I can understand a multi stage process as help is provided for all stages and the sequence to be followed
+- I can understand a multi stage process as help is provided for all stages and the sequence is always clear

 ## What To Do